66 Oscar Monologues and Opening Numbers Ranked, From Worst to Best

 Anyway, we have the host from Maxim, Seth MacFarlane, whose stint left a bad taste in a lot of people’s mouths.

 This is for a few reasons.
 One is that most of his jokes sucked.
-Mentioning Daniel Day Lewis’s Method acting as Lincoln, he asks, “If you bumped into Don Cheadle on the lot, would you try to free him?”
+Mentioning Daniel Day-Lewis’s Method acting as Lincoln, he asks, “If you bumped into Don Cheadle on the lot, would you try to free him?”
 Django Unchained, he says, “is about “a man fighting to get back his woman, who’s been subjected to unthinkable violence.
 Or as Chris Brown and Rihanna call it, a date movie.”
 Why would Rihanna call it that?
 And this is the Oscars, not the Grammys.
 Even his Mel Gibson joke was off.

 There is a dance break with Charlize Theron and Channing Tatum, during which MacFarlane croons “The Way You Look Tonight.”
 This Fred Astaire classic conjures up memories of the swellegant Astaire and Ginger Rogers that the galumphing Tatum and Theron quickly dispense with.
 And when Joseph Gordon-Levitt and Daniel Radcliffe come on to join MacFarlane for another dance number, the trio’s raw magnetism rivals that of some of the early Academy president speeches.